 The world has definitely transitioned into a very digital environment and marketing has been one of the many methods, which have shifted globally.
 But conventionally speaking, because of its longevity, traditional marketing is still being used up to date.
-It can continue to live up to its purpose by allowing customers see ads in paper through brochures, magazines or flyers circulating around, everyday.
+It can continue to live up to its purpose by allowing customers to see ads in paper through brochures, magazines, or flyers circulating around, every day.

 When it comes to costing, efficiently, digital marketing is more cost-effective.
-You only need an access to the Internet such as a Wi-Fi connection, set up your own website and update it regularly.
+You only need access to the Internet such as a Wi-Fi connection, set up your own website, and update it regularly.
 Traditionally, this will cost a few more bucks for you to get someone’s attention.
-That is why digital marketing can help aid a company by strengthening its presence online and help you save up from the necessary traditional ways of marketing, if needed.
+That is why digital marketing can help aid a company by strengthening its presence online and help you save up from the necessary traditional ways of marketing if needed.